gizwits-docs/gizwits-docs/source/en-us/AppDev/AndroidSDKA2.md

 Before sharing your devices, check which devices you can share.
 Using the SDK, the App can traverse the list of devices and find those devices on which the currently logged in user has a permission of GizDeviceSharingSpecial or GizDeviceSharingOwner to create a device sharing invitation.

-There are two ways to create a device sharing invitation by Owner and Special: Account Sharing and QR code Sharing.
+There are two ways to create a device sharing invitation by Owner and Special: Device Sharing via user ID and Device Sharing via QR code.

-#### 7.2.1 Account Sharing
+#### 7.2.1 Device Sharing via user ID

-For Account sharing, the receiver's account can be a mobile phone number, an email address, a regular user name, or an anonymous account, but it must be a user who has already registered in Gizwits Cloud.
-If the user is already the Guest account of this device or has already bound the device, the sharing invitation will fail to be created.
-The account sharing invitation is valid for 24 hours, that is, the receiver must respond within 24 hours, otherwise the invitation will expire.
+For Device Sharing via user ID, the receiver's ID can be a mobile phone number, an email address, a regular user name, or an anonymous ID, but it must be a user who has already registered in Gizwits Cloud.
+If the user is already the Guest of this device or has already bound the device, the sharing invitation will fail to be created.
+The sharing invitation is valid for 24 hours, that is, the receiver must respond within 24 hours, otherwise the invitation will expire.

-You need to specify the account type for Account Sharing.
+You need to specify the user ID type.
 The guestUser parameter for the anonymous user should be set to the uid of the anonymous user.
 When the Account Sharing is created successfully, the sharingID will be returned in the callback parameter, but the QRCodeImage will not be returned.
 The following is only an example of device sharing to a user registered with mobile phone number:

 [Code sample]